cwgaldino/libreoffice-wrapper/README.rst

 libreoffice-wrapper
 ===================

-libreoffice-wrapper is Python module for controlling `LibreOffice`_ programs (Writer, Calc, Impress, Draw, Math, and Base).
+Python module for controlling `LibreOffice`_ programs (Writer, Calc, Impress, Draw, Math, and Base).
 Currently, manipulation of Calc instances is (somewhat) fully implemented and the module supports features such as:

 [x] core functionality (open, save, close, ...)

 [x] save multiple formats (ods, xlsx, ...)

 [x] add/remove styles

 [x] insert/delete/move sheets

 [x] get/set values from a cell/range/rows/columns

 [x] get/set cell/range properties (color, border, ...)

 [x] merge/unmerge cells

 [x] conditional formatting

  Manipulation of Writer, Impress, Draw, and Math instances are in its early development and the module only allows for basic core functionality such as opening/closing/saving files.
 Base is not implemented at all and trying to open a LibreOffice Base instance will raise an error.

 About
 ==========

 This module uses `tmux`_ to intermediate communication between a Python instance and the LibreOffice's internal python interpreter, which has free access to LibreOffice's Python API that allows controlling the LibreOffice components.
-This way your are not limited to the functionality of LibreOffice's internal python, i.e., one is able to manipulate LibreOffice components from any Python terminal and inside Python environments.
+This way, you are not limited to the functionality of LibreOffice's internal python, i.e., one is able to manipulate LibreOffice components from any Python terminal and inside Python environments.
 In addition to that, modifications to a file happen "real time" (no need to reload the file).

 It was tested on: